Science Signaling: Information for Authors

 Categories of Manuscripts

-Research Articles are expected to present a major advance in cell signaling research.
+Research Articles are expected to present a major advance in regulatory biology.
+Study may be at the level of intracellular signaling, intercellular signaling, organismal signaling and regulation, or systems level analysis of regulatory biology.
 They should include an abstract and be structured as follows: Introduction, Results, Discussion, and Materials and Methods.
 Supplementary Material is permitted but should be limited to information that is not essential to the understanding and evaluation of the research presented in the paper.
-See the Call for Papers for more details about the scope, review process, instructions for authors, and online submission.
+Details about the scope, review process, instructions for authors, and online submission are available.

-Research Resources are selected from the Research Article submissions and describe nonhypothesis-driven research, including the presentation of new validated tools or techniques or validated databases or data sets relevant to cellular regulation.
+Research Resources are selected from the Research Article submissions and describe nonhypothesis-driven research, including the presentation of new validated tools or techniques or validated databases or data sets relevant to cellular or organismal regulatory biology.
 See the Research Resource help page for more information.

 Perspectives emphasize the opinions or viewpoints of their authors.
 More limited in scope than Reviews, they may focus on recently published papers or on methods, books, or policy matters.